dyncan/dyncan.github.io/_includes/about/en.md

-I am excited to share my profile as a Certified Salesforce.com Platform Developer with over 8 years of experience in Salesforce.
-My extensive knowledge of the Salesforce.com development life cycle, application design patterns, integration patterns, and deployment planning, combined with my strong experience as a Salesforce Admin, makes me an excellent fit for your organization.
+ I am actively seeking new career opportunities as a Certified Salesforce.com Platform Developer with over 7 years of hands-on experience in Salesforce field.
+My proficiency in the development lifecycle, application design patterns, integration patterns, and deployment planning.

-I am well-versed in reviewing, adjusting, and writing Apex and lightning page builds to maintain high code coverage and meet business requirements.
-I have also built reusable UI/UX components using the lightning component framework and optimized code to meet the governor limits of Salesforce.
+Through my good understanding of Apex and Lightning page builds, I can guarantee high code coverage and meet all business requirements by reviewing, adjusting, and writing code.
+I have also created reusable UI/UX components using the lightning component framework and optimized code to adhere to Salesforce governor limits.

-In addition to my technical skills, I am a fast learner and have a proven ability to quickly adapt to new technologies and processes, successfully applying them to projects and operations.
-I am eager to join a dynamic and innovative organization where I can continue to grow my skills and make a positive impact.
+I can quickly learn new technologies and processes, successfully applying them to projects and operations.
+I am eager to join a dynamic and innovative team where I can continue to advance my skills while making a positive impact.

-Thank you for considering my application.
-I look forward to the opportunity to further discuss my qualifications and how I can contribute to your team.
+If you are seeking a highly motivated and skilled professional with excellent communication and problem-solving skills, then please feel free to [contact me](mailto:dynckm@gmail.com).
+I would be delighted to discuss any potential opportunities and demonstrate how I can contribute to your organization.